Just say NO to Exemption Fraud!

 What can I do to help?

 If you know or suspect exemption fraud or non-compliance is taking place, let us know about it.
 You are not required to provide your name when reporting suspected fraud.
 Any identifying information provided by you becomes part of the public record and is subject to disclosure upon request.
-If you wish to remain anonymous and do not want your email address, contact or other identifying information released in response to a public-records request, do not include that information in your correspondence.
-Please complete the form below or you may call (239) 533-6299 to report Homestead non-compliance or fraud or (239) 533-6172 to report Agriculture Classification non-compliance or fraud.
+If you wish to remain anonymous and do not want your e-mail address, contact or other identifying information released in response to a public-records request, do not include that information in your correspondence.
+Please complete the form below or you may call (239) 533-6240 to report Homestead non-compliance or fraud or (239) 533-6162 to report Agriculture Classification non-compliance or fraud.

 Report Exemption Fraud